 Shutterstock: +Getting Paid

 Shutterstock’s payment cycles are monthly and restart on the 1st of the month.
-To receive payment, your earnings must reach the minimum payout amount set up for your account.
+To receive payment, Shutterstock Contributors earnings must reach the minimum payout amount set up for their account.
 Some prefer to keep it at the $35 minimum allowed, but others prefer to set higher to avoid more Paypal fees.
 If you reach your minimum amount, you will receive an email letting you know about the payment you will receive.
 Shutterstock then pays through Paypal, Payoneer, or Skrill sometime between the 7th and 15th of the month.
 If you prefer to be paid by check, those are processed around the 15th of the month.
 Checks typically take 2 to 4 weeks to arrive.

 A few other things to keep in mind before you get paid:

 Get more tips on making money on Shutterstock by viewing the video above by Nicole Glass.

 Shutterstock recently implemented several changes to make it easier for photographers to contribute their images.

 To be a Shutterstock contributor, you must be at least 18 years old.
 You also cannot share an account with anyone else.
 Depending on what country you are in, you must provide any legal documentation – such as tax forms – that your country requires.
 You can only open one Shutterstock account unless they grant you permission to open a second one.

 Shutterstock requires more releases than some other microstock sites.
 Any commercial image that includes an identifiable person requires the appropriate adult or minor model release.
 Photos of private property require property releases.

 Shutterstock accepts both JPEG and TIFF files, and they must be at least 4 megapixels.
 Files under 50 megabytes can be uploaded directly from your account’s upload page.
 Larger files have to be uploaded via FTP.